caolan/async/README.md

 <a name="each" />
 ### each(arr, iterator, callback)

-Applies an iterator function to each item in an array, in parallel.
+Applies an iterator function to each item in an array or object, in parallel.
 The iterator is called with an item from the list and a callback for when it has finished.
 If the iterator passes an error to this callback, the main callback for the each function is immediately called with the error.